Alexis Guendouz: Persepolis

+JS Kabylie

+On 10 August 2026, he joined JS Kabylie, signing a three-year contract with the Kabyle club.

 International career

 In June 2022, Guendouz was called up by Madjid Bougherra for the first time to the Algeria A' national team to the Four Nations tournament.
 His first match came against Niger and ended with a 1–0 win.
 On January 2, 2023, Guendouz was selected for the 28-man squad to participate in the 2022 African Nations Championship.